eMediaResources/ContactForm/README.md

 ## Changelog

+### 2.0.1

+* Auto Created Contact Form and fixed entry count on Admin

 ### 2.0.0

 * Major Overhaul of the Plugin Fields and creating multiple Forms and grouping entries by form on the admin.